 This course will provide instruction and experience in flat-water canoe skills, emphasizing safety, flat water travel techniques and proper equipment selection.
 Individuals will learn how to prevent and respond to aquatic emergencies on flat water with canoes and learn how to protect themselves while assisting others.
 After completion of this course, participants will be certified in Basic Water Rescue/ Small Craft Safety – Canoe through the American Red Cross and will meet the requirements of the Safety Activity Checkpoints for flat-water canoeing (except at Starwoods Outdoor Center, which requires a certified instructor due to the American Camping Association accreditation).

 To ensure the safety and well-being of all girls, Girl Scouts of Kansas Heartland requires troops to be accompanied by someone currently certified in First Aid and CPR for any activity or trip beyond their regular meeting site, any physically demanding activity, and all overnight trips.
 If a registered adult with the troop is a nurse (RN/LPN), a certified emergency medical technician, or a doctor, they can serve as the troop’s “First-Aider.”
 Otherwise, a troop leader or other registered adult will need to become certified through a GSKH course or another certifying organization.
-If you are certified through another organization, please submit proof of certification and expiration information to the Volunteer Services department of your regional office.
+If you are certified through another organization, please submit proof of certification and expiration information to the Volunteer Support department of your regional office.
+See Volunteer Essentials for a list of approved certifying organizations.
+First Aid and CPR training that is available entirely online does not satisfy Girl Scouts' requirements.

 Girl Scouts of Kansas Heartland provides several scheduled National Safety Council (NSC) First Aid and CPR certification courses throughout the year to accommodate our volunteers.
 All NSC First Aid and CPR courses offered by Girl Scouts of Kansas Heartland have a $20 per participant charge to cover material costs.
 The NSC First Aid and CPR course covers the skills needed to successfully perform First Aid and CPR, and it provides a two-year certification.